ajithAI/Questions/Course 2 : Improving Deep Neural Networks: Hyperparameter Tuning, Regularization and Optimization.md

 6. Explain ADAM OPTIMIZER with Matchematics.
 7. Explain Learning Rate Decay with various implementation formulas.
 8. Explain Local Optima & Saddle point

+### Week 3 :
+1. Explain how to choose Hyper parameters.
+2. Explain about Batch Normalization with Formula.
+Explain why we dont need Bias parameters if we use BN ?
+3. How co-varience shift issue can be solved with BN.
+4. Explain working of BN at Test Time.
+5. Explain Loss Function when the classifier is Softmax classifier.